Bachelor of Arts (Honours) in Religious StudiesNext intake in September 2022.

 Religion shapes many people’s lives in significant ways, and Religious Studies can help us better understand this influence.

 This course will enlighten students and invite them to explore their own religious beliefs in light of other faiths, other academic disciplines, and in light of lived experience.
 The course, therefore, provides a good training in critical thinking, applied across a wide range of issues and contexts.

 Offering insight into and reflection on a number of the great religious questions, emphasis is on the Christian tradition with introductions to a number of the other great world religions as well.

 In a time of pluralism, secularism, and religious extremism, it is increasingly important for people to understand the phenomenon of religion, the beliefs and practices of the major religious traditions, and to be able to discuss and consider these in an informed and balanced fashion.

 The Religious Studies course in GMIT brings a fresh eye and an open approach to the study of religion.
 We offer a space for those whose engagement with religion is thoughtful and exploratory.

 The Religious Studies learning environment at GMIT is designed for adult learners, studying with staff who are committed to students’ academic needs and pastoral care.

 We offer a supportive atmosphere in which religious questions can be explored, the understanding of faith deepened, and an appreciation of the beliefs and religious practices of others developed.
-New career opportunities, in a range of areas, may also be opened up.
+New career opportunities in a range of areas—including the teaching of religion—may also be opened up.

-Each year there are three core modules and one elective module.
-The elective modules are offered according to the specialisations of the lecturing staff of the course.
+The additional subjects are offered according to the specialisations of the lecturing staff.